 From Science to Innovative Technology

-NTT Basic Research Laboratories is extremely grateful for your interest in and support of its research activities.
+We at NTT Basic Research Laboratories (BRL) are extremely grateful for your interest and support with respect to our research activities.

 NTT Basic Research Laboratories